-The simple answer is: anyone, including children and teenagers.
+The simple answer is ANYONE, including children and teenagers.
 But the groups of people below should especially learn CPR and basic first aid:

-A child will inevitably get injured, whether he / she has a cut, a burn, is choking, drowning, suffocating, poisoned and more.
+A child will inevitably get injured, whether he/she has a cut, a burn, is choking, drowning, suffocating, poisoned and more.
 So it’s essential to get training for each one of these dangerous and life-threatening situations.
 By having the right knowledge, you will be able to stay calm and confident and know exactly what to do.
 You will learn acronyms that will help you remember what steps to take and in what order, and you will also learn how to prioritize actions and identify serious injuries.

 Just as young children, old adults are also at risk of injury, not to mention heart arrest and other serious issues.
-So it is essential for a caregiver to be able to perform CPR and know other first aid measures.
+So it is essential for a caregiver to be able to perform CPR and know other first-aid measures.
 Even a minor injury can become more serious if not treated accordingly, so anyone who takes care of an old person should know some basic methods of first aid.

 People Having These Jobs

 Not only healthcare providers and emergency responders need to know basic first aid and CPR training.
 People in various fields are also required to have this knowledge.
 This includes people that are constantly surrounded by others and are working in environments predisposed to injuries.
-Among them we have lifeguards, flight attendants, police officers, teachers, construction workers, nursing home employees, daycare stuff, childcare providers, personal trainers, electricians, firefighters, prison staff, outdoor recreation instructors and guides, security guards and more.
+Among them, we have lifeguards, flight attendants, police officers, teachers, construction workers, nursing home employees, daycare staff, childcare providers, personal trainers, electricians, firefighters, prison staff, outdoor recreation instructors and guides, security guards and more.

-So if you are part of any of these categories of people, make sure to get a first aid and CPR course as soon as possible.
-And even if you are not, it never hurts to have these skills as some day they might be lifesaving.
+So if you are part of any of these categories of people, make sure to get first aid and CPR course as soon as possible.
+And even if you are not, it never hurts to have these skills as someday they might be lifesaving.
 Besides having the right knowledge, you also need the right tools, and that’s where our life-saving first aid kits come in very handy.